So what makes Dunoon and St Ives Guesthouse so special?

 As a former US Naval base, Dunoon played a very significant role during the Cold War.
 It was home of hundreds of the American servicemen for decades so many of whom married local women and still consider it their true home no matter where they ended up in the world.

 The history of Dunoon can be traced all the way to 11th century, if not earlier.

-This beautiful town became a top holiday destination during the Victorian holiday boom, when paddle steamers brought thousands of visitors from Glasgow to enjoy the stunning scenery and local hospitality.
+However, the town really blossomed and became a top holiday destination during the Victorian holiday boom, when paddle steamers brought thousands of visitors from Glasgow to enjoy the stunning scenery and local hospitality.

-St Ives Hotel was built in 1840 at a cost of £750 for a Lieutenant General Playdell who served in the Indian Army and at that time it was Alisa Tower.
+St Ives was built in 1840 at a cost of £750 for a Lieutenant-General Pleydell who served in the Indian Army and at that time it was Alisa Tower.

 It is not certain when it became a hotel but there is evidence of it being used for such purpose in 1907.
 Records show that the name was changed to St Ives Hotel in the 1960s.
 Most probably the new owners at that time liked to recall their happy holidays in Cornwall.